malidoost/ToxPathEngine/README.md

 Prerequisites that are necessary to run the code:

-- Python 3.6+
+- **ToxPathEngine** was developed using the Python programming language.
-- Required Python packages (e.g., NumPy, TensorFlow)
-- Any specific hardware or software requirements
+- For setup guidance, please visit [**PathFX**](https://github.com/jenwilson521/PathFX) and follow the provided instructions.

 ## Usage

-Provide detailed instructions on how to use the code.
-You can include code snippets, examples, or scripts.
-For example:
+Detailed instructions on how to use the code:

 1. Clone this repository to your local machine: